jlleongarcia/jlleongarcia/content/blog/dev-web-migrating-wp.md

 I realized how much **more we can do with SSG's than with wordpress**.

-It all started trying to add Web Analytics to his site.
+It all started [trying to add Web Analytics](https://fossengineer.com/selfhosting-umami-with-docker/) to the site.

 {{< details title="How to know if a website uses GAnalytics 📌" closed="true" >}}